dotnet/csharpstandard/standard/attributes.md

 >
 > The attribute informs callers that the contract implies a non-nullable type, but the return value may actually be `null`. *end example*

-#### §The-MaybeNullWhen-Attribute The MaybeNullWhen attribute
+#### 22.5.7.7 The MaybeNullWhen attribute

 Specifies that a non-nullable argument may be `null` when the method returns the specified `bool` value.
-This is similar to the `MaybeNull` attribute (§The-MaybeNull-Attribute), but includes a parameter for the specified return value.
+This is similar to the `MaybeNull` attribute ([§22.5.7.6](attributes.md#22576-the-maybenull-attribute)), but includes a parameter for the specified return value.

-#### §The-MemberNotNull-Attribute The MemberNotNull attribute
+#### 22.5.7.8 The MemberNotNull attribute

-Specifies that the given member won't be `null` when the method returns.
+Specifies that the given member won’t be `null` when the method returns.

 > *Example*: A helper method may include the `MemberNotNull` attribute to list any fields that are assigned to a non-null value in that method.
 A compiler that analyzes constructors to determine whether all non-nullable reference fields have been initialized may then use this attribute to discover which fields have been set by those helper methods.
 Consider the following example:
 >